IOTechSystems/support-alarms-docs/docs/api/graphql/support-alarms-schema.md

 <td valign="top"><a href="#alarmsresponse">AlarmsResponse</a></td>
 <td>

-Retrieve all alarm IDs in the system which have ever been active
+Retrieve all alarm in the system which have ever been active

 </td>
 </tr>